 Follow these steps to start trading shares:

-Alternatively, you could practise trading in a risk-free environment by using an IG demo account.
-You can trade with $200,000 in virtual funds to build you share trading strategy without putting up real capital.
+You could also practise trading by using our demo CFD account.
+You can trade with S$20,000 in virtual funds to build your strategy without putting up real capital.

 What are the types of shares?